Authored by the expert who managed and guided the team behind the Netherlands Property Pack

 What quality upgrade do I get at $300k in Amsterdam in 2026?

-A $300k budget can sometimes buy a property in a newer building in Amsterdam, but typically only in the outer neighborhoods like Osdorp, Weesp, or parts of Noord, and often with leasehold (erfpacht) costs that reduce the asking price.
+At 255,000 euros, finding a property in a newer building in Amsterdam is possible but usually only in outer districts like Osdorp or Weesp, and often with leasehold (erfpacht) costs that reduce the asking price.

 Can $300k buy a 2-bedroom in Amsterdam in 2026 in good areas?